Azure/azure-sphere-samples/Samples/SystemTime/README.md

 1. Wait at least five more seconds and then restart the application.
 1. Verify that the system time was maintained after power loss.

+## Further reference
+You may also be interested in the following related project(s) on the [Azure Sphere Gallery](https://github.com/Azure/azure-sphere-gallery):

+- [SetTimeFromLocation](https://github.com/Azure/azure-sphere-gallery/blob/main/SetTimeFromLocation) | Project that shows how to use Reverse IP lookup to get location information, then obtain time for location, and set device time.

 ## Next steps

 - For an overview of Azure Sphere, see [What is Azure Sphere](https://docs.microsoft.com/azure-sphere/product-overview/what-is-azure-sphere).